Fabi019/hid-barcode-scanner/README.md

 ***Solution:***

 Restart the app.
 When launching again, there should be a small message at the bottom of the screen that says the Bluetooth proxy was successfully connected.
-Otherwise you may have to restart your device.
+Otherwise you may have to toggle bluetooth or restart your device.
 This could also mean that your device does not support the Bluetooth HID profile.
 To test this, search for the app "Bluetooth HID Profile Tester" in the PlayStore and see what the result is.
 If the test is not successful, unfortunately your device is not supported.

 ## Contributing